Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing happening in the private sector that is going to lead to any kind of a change in unemployment.

-That's all we'd be hearing about if Obama was a Republican.
+And I'm telling you, less than a month away, that's all we'd be hearing about if Obama was a Republican.

 That's all we'd be hearing.

-We wouldn't have stopped hearing about it for the last year and a half.
+Wouldn't have stopped hearing about it for the last year and a half.

 Instead, we've got these sycophant stories out here.

-Oh, goody goody goody.
+Oh, goody, goody, goody.

 Obama's policies might actually be working.